kroma-network/kroma/kroma-chain-ops/README.md

 proxies to make sure they are configured correctly with the correct proxy admin address.
 After that, it checks that all [predeploys](../kroma-bindings/predeploys/addresses.go) are configured and aliased correctly.
-Additional contract-specific checks ensure configuration like ownership, version, and storage is set correctly for the predeploys.
+Additional contract-specific checks ensure configurations like ownership, version, and storage is set correctly for the predeploys.

 #### Usage